gabholli/dictionary-website/README.md

 # Project Title
-Book Website
+Free Dictionary

 ## Description
-This project contains files for a dog information website, created using the following:
+This project contains files for an online dictionary, created using the following:

 - React.js
 - TypeScript